Witch's Dungeon Classic Movie Museum

-The Witch's Dungeon Classic Movie Museum in Plainville, Connecticut, USA, is a collection of figures of classic movie monsters.
+The Witch's Dungeon Classic Movie Museum located in Plainville, Connecticut, USA, houses a collection of classic movie monster figures.

-The museum is owned by the Bristol-native Cortlandt Hull.
-Cortlandt is the great nephew of film actor Henry Hull.
-Josephine Hull, well known for her role in the classic film and stage play Arsenic and Old Lace, is also a relative.
-In 1966, Cortlandt's father helped him build the Swiss chalet-style building to house the museum.
-Cortlandt built life-size figures of classic movie monsters that were made of wax, fine wire mesh, papier-mache and polymers.
-The figures were later replaced with more accurate ones.
+The museum is owned by Corlandt Hull, a native of Bristol.
+He is the great-nephew of film actor Henry Hull.
+Josephine Hull, known for her role in the classic film and stage play Arsenic and Old Lace, is also a relative.
+In 1966, Corlandt's father assisted him in constructing the Swiss chalet-style building that now houses the museum.
+Initially, Corlandt crafted life-size figures of classic movie monsters using wax, fine wire mesh, papier-mâché, and polymers.
+These figures were later replaced with more accurate versions.